naokazuterada/MarkdownTOC/README.md

 # MarkdownTOC Plugin for Sublime Text

-This Sublime Text plugin for generating a Table of Contents (TOC) in a Markdown document.
+Sublime Text plugin for generating a Table of Contents (TOC) in a Markdown document.

 | Linux & OSX | Windows     |
 |:------------|:------------|